wangywUST/wangywust.github.io/Course/lecture_1.md

    - **Emergence Point**:
      - Becomes effective at ~100B parameters
      - GPT-3 showed first strong results

+Question 3: Design a few-shot prompt that can classify the film topic by the film name.
+It must be able to correctly classify more than 5 films proposed by other students.
+Using ChatGPT as the test LLM.

 2. **Instruction Following**
    - **Definition**: Ability to understand and execute natural language instructions